AjinND/Basic-Calculator/README.md

 # Basic Calculator

-a very basic calculator using android studio only integer numbers can be calculated.
+a very basic calculator using android studio.